elixir-ecto/ecto_sql/README.md

   * The Ecto.Adapters.SQL module as an entry point for all SQL-based adapters
   * Default implementations for Postgres (Ecto.Adapters.Postgres) and MySQL (Ecto.Adapters.MyXQL)
-  * A test sandbox (Ecto.Adapters.SQL.Sandbox) that concurrently run database tests inside transactions
+  * A test sandbox (Ecto.Adapters.SQL.Sandbox) that concurrently runs database tests inside transactions
   * Support for database migrations via Mix tasks

 To learn more about getting started, [see the Ecto repository](https://github.com/elixir-ecto/ecto).